notSam25/LadueQuotes/README.md

 >  "100% of ladue teachers want to murder children" - Hannuh BeaR
 >
 >  "You like gay black porn?
 I can send some to you!" - Nick Rabies
+>
+>  "Python is better" - Jonah walk